Updated April 8, 2023

 Step 2: Here, we need to enter only numerical values.

 Step 3: Now click on OK we will see a message box showing the result of the Select Case statement result.

 VBA Select Case Function – Example #4

-In this example, we will see how to pass a range of numbers as a test to select case and based on that we will draw the results.
+In this example, we will see how to pass a range of numbers as a test to select a case, and based on that; we will draw the results.